kin-labs/rewards-engine/improvement-proposals/Valid KRE Transaction Guidelines 2.0.md

 2.1 you must satisfy in our discretion all of the Minimum Requirements as set out in Section A and all of the applicable Specific Transaction Requirements as set out in Section B; and

-2.2  your Application must not contain any Prohibited Transactions as set out in Section D .
+2.2  your Application must not contain any Prohibited Transactions as set out in Section D.

 **SECTION A - MINIMUM REQUIREMENTS**